Computer screen with JRebel and VSCode logos

 What is VSCode?

-VSCode, or Virtual Studio Code, is a newer addition of the Java IDE ecosystem.
+VSCode, or Visual Studio Code, is a newer addition of the Java IDE ecosystem.
 Released in 2015 by Microsoft, it was designed to provide a seamless IDE experience across a multitude of programming languages, including Java, Javascript, Rust, and PHP.

 VSCode also includes an internal debugger.
 This feature enables Java developers to step through source code, inspect variables, view call stacks, and execute commands in the IDE.